napari/napari/docs/naps/2-conda-based-packaging.md

 For Milestone 4 "Enabling in-app napari version updates", we considered other options before deciding to use the currently proposed one.
 Namely:

-* Each napari installation only contains a single conda environemnt and version.
+* Each napari installation only contains a single conda environment and version.
 Users can update by downloading the newer installer, possibly after having received a notification in a running napari instance.
 This was discarded because it required too many user actions to succeed.
 * Each napari installation contains several environments, one per napari version.
 Each napari